y1zhou/knowledge-base/content/series/linear-algebra/4-geom-considerations/4.1-def-in-lin-space/index.md

 date: 2020-09-14T20:28:58-04:00
 summary: "This chapter provides an introduction to some fundamental geometrical ideas and results.
 We start by giving definitions for norm, distance, angle, inner product and orthogonality.
 The Cauchy-Schwarz inequality comes useful in many settings." # appears in list of posts
 categories: ["Linear Algebra"] # main category; shown in post metadata
-tags: ["Linear Algebra", "Operations"] # list of related tags
+tags: ["Linear Algebra", "Operations", "Visualization"] # list of related tags

 slug: "linear-algebra-definitions-in-arbitrary-linear-space"
 toc: true # table of contents button in post